aspose-tasks/Aspose.Tasks-Documentation/java/getting-started/licensing/_index.md

 #### **DateTime Limitation**
 The date year will be converted to 2000 in the projects that will be written through Aspose.Tasks for Java as explained in the following code example.
 This example tries to create a project with two tasks through Aspose.Tasks for Java without using a license file.

 The project file created from the code looks like the one below in Microsoft Project.
 Note that the Start and Finish dates for Task1 have been converted from 06-Apr-2010 to 06-Apr-2000.
 Similarly, the Start and Finish dates for Task2 have been converted from 10-Apr-2010 to 10-Apr-2000.
-These dates are written with the same original year if the project is created using a [licensed version of Aspose.Taks for Java](https://docs.aspose.com/tasks/java/licensing/#applying-the-license).
+These dates are written with the same original year if the project is created using a [licensed version of Aspose.Tasks for Java](https://docs.aspose.com/tasks/java/licensing/#applying-the-license).

 **Date changes in the evaluation version of Aspose.Tasks**